Effects of attractive inter-particle interaction on cross-transport coefficient between mass and heat in binary fluids

-The Onsager coefficients can be related to the correlation fucntions of microscopic fluxes\cite{D.todd}. $L_{11}$ and $L_{1q}$ can be expressed in terms of the equilibrium correlation functions as follows

-Here, $\langle ... \rangle$ represents the equilibrium statistical average, and the fluxes $\bm{J}_{1}(t)$ and $\bm{J}_{q}(t)$ are interpreted as time-dependent fluctuating quantities.
-On the other hand, the mass and heat fluxes can be expressed in terms of the gradients of the temperature field and the volume fraction field.
+From the viewpoint of the transport phenomena, the mass and heat fluxes can be expressed phenomenologically in terms of the gradients of the temperature field and the volume fraction field\cite{D.todd}.

 where $\nabla T$ is the gradient of temperature, $\nabla c_1$ is the gradient of volume fraction of particle 1, $D''$ is the Dufour coefficient, $\lambda$ is the thermal conductivity, $\rho$ is the mass density, and $\mu_1$ is the chemical potential of particle 1.
 By comparing Eqs.~\eqref{heat_L} and \eqref{heat_J}, $D$ and $D'$ can be written as\cite{D.todd}